-As part of the decorative arts department, the Design Council focuses on the defining role that art objects and design play in everyday life.
+As part of the decorative arts department, Design Council focuses on the defining role that art objects and design play in everyday life.
 This dynamic group meets for lectures, visits to private collections, and behind-the-scenes exhibition tours.
-Design Council also supports the Museum’s growing collection of decorative arts and design.
+Design Council also supports the Museum’s growing collection of decorative arts, craft, and design.

 Friends of American Arts is a patron group offering social and educational programs with insight into the diverse field of American art.
 Focusing on the rich time period from the 18th century to WWI, the range of themes includes topics such as Colonial Era and Gilded Age portraiture, the American West, the Arts and Crafts movement, and the work of Native American and African American artists.

 Friends of Asian Art members play an active role in one of the most rapidly growing collections in the Museum.
 With the Arts of Korea Gallery, the Glassell Collection of Indonesian Gold, the Nidhika and Pershant Mehta Arts of India Gallery, the Ting Tsung and Wei Fong Chao Arts of China Gallery, and the Arts of Japan Gallery, the Museum offers something for every connoisseur of Asian art.

 Latin Maecenas members learn about the exciting field of Latin American art through lectures, seminars, and visits to prominent private collections in Houston and abroad.
 Other opportunities include interacting with contemporary Latin American and Latino artists; traveling internationally with curators; and attending the biennial Latin American Experience Gala.